VlaVi21/TelegramESPBot/README.md

 -The user sends a specific command that is specified in the bot called /open_menu ;

-\n -A menu opens where the user can choose different lighting colors (their number can be added or reduced).
+-A menu opens where the user can choose different lighting colors (their number can be added or reduced).

 ## Project Photos